bpinto/bpinto.github.com/_posts/2013-01-17-janky-the-forgotten-tool.markdown

 JANKY_CONFIG_DIR: /app/config
 {% endhighlight %}

-Hubot's user and password are the same passwords you will use when configuring Janky's hubot script.
+Hubot's user and password are the same passwords you will use when configuring [Janky's hubot script][].
 Create your own secure user/password here.

 {% highlight m2 %}
 JANKY_HUBOT_USER: Login used to protect the Hubot API.